RLD Fisher Information Bound for Multiparameter Estimation of Quantum Channels: Parameter Estimation

-\textit{Parameter Estimation}---The goal of classical parameter estimation is to obtain an estimate $\hat{\theta}$ of an unknown real parameter $\theta$ embedded in a probability distribution $p_\theta(x)$, corresponding to a random variable $X$, where we have suppressed the dependence of $X$ on $\theta$ in our notation.
-The goal is to guess the value of $\theta$ from a realization~$x$ of the random variable $X$, and the estimate $\hat{\theta}(X)$ is itself a random variable, being a function of $X$.
+The goal of classical parameter estimation is to obtain an estimate $\hat{\theta}$ of an unknown real parameter $\theta$ embedded in a probability distribution $p_\theta(x)$, corresponding to a random variable $X$, where we have suppressed the dependence of $X$ on $\theta$ in our notation.
+That is, we guess the value of $\theta$ from a realization~$x$ of the random variable $X$.
+The estimate $\hat{\theta}(X)$ is itself a random variable, being a function of $X$.
 It is common to assume unbiased estimators, i.e., $\mathbb{E} [\hat{\theta}(X)] = \theta$.
 The unbiasedness condition means that the estimator is accurate and has no systematic error.
 Hence we focus on studying the precision of unbiased estimators.

 A natural metric to benchmark the performance of an estimator is the mean-squared error $\mathbb{E}[(\hat{\theta}(X) - \theta)^2]$, abbreviated as MSE.
 For an unbiased estimator, the MSE is equal to the variance $\text{Var} (\hat{\theta}(X))$.
 The Cramer--Rao bound (CRB) places a lower bound on the variance of an unbiased estimator \cite{Cram46, Rao45, Kay93}: